 The remainder of the series focuses on Yura and how her beliefs regarding the survival games change.

 After watching the first episode of the series, I found myself enjoying what I saw and being engaged in what I was seeing.
-However, when things started changing with Yura around episode seven, I started getting a little worried.
-I admit that I started getting really frustrated with Yura by episode nine because I found her behavior to be rather annoying at that point, and I kept hoping to see her character get some kind of redemption.
-Fortunately, I was able to finally get that redemption with episode 12.
-While Yura’s changes as a character are the most evident in the series, it also becomes clear by the end of episode 11 that Sonora has undergone some changes as well.
+However, when things started changing with Yura around Episode Seven, I started getting a little worried.
+I admit that I started getting really frustrated with Yura by Episode Nine because I found her behavior to be rather annoying at that point, and I kept hoping to see her character get some kind of redemption.
+Fortunately, I was able to finally get that redemption with Episode 12.
+While Yura’s changes as a character are the most evident in the series, it also becomes clear by the end of Episode 11 that Sonora has undergone some changes as well.

-When the series originally aired as a simulcast, I was a free user of Crunchyroll at that point in time… which meant that I was already have a one-week delay with the episodes.
+When the series originally aired as a simulcast, I was a free user of Crunchyroll at that point in time… which meant that I was already having a one-week delay with the episodes.
 At that time, the final episode (Episode 13) had a two-week delay, and I was never able to get to it because I had become too engrossed with the Fall 2013 simulcast season.
 I remember reading comments at the time that Episode 13 felt more like an OVA.
 Now that I’ve finally seen Episode 13 on this set, I can say that I agree with that sentiment.
 In the end, it didn’t truly add anything, and felt more like it was tacked on after Episode 12 had given the series a good ending point.
 My husband described Episode 13 as “being the beach episode, but there’s no beach.”
 Yeah, I think that sounds about right.
 In the end, it seems I didn’t miss anything when I didn’t see Episode 13 back when Stella Women’s Academy, High School Division Class C3 was being simulcast on Crunchyroll.

 The Blu-ray video for this set has 1080p High Definition / 16×9, while the audio is Japanese DTS-HD Master Audio 2.0.
 I had no complaints about either the video or audio quality of this release.